carlesfernandez/oe-gnss-sdr-manifest/README.md

 5. Build an image.

-    This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (25GB minimum).
+    This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (25 GB minimum).
 Go drink some beer.

-        $ bitbake gnuradio-dev-image
+        $ bitbake gnss-sdr-dev-image

     If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your